AdamSpannbauer/iphone_app_icon/README.md

 ### Using keypoint and color features

 Below are 2 results from clustering using both BOVW and color features.
-The result on the right is especially interesting since the keypoints were able to match the word 'SLOTS' on both icons without the use of [OCR](https://en.wikipedia.org/wiki/Optical_character_recognition).
+The result on the right is especially interesting since our features were able to match two apps showing the word 'SLOTS' without the use of [OCR](https://en.wikipedia.org/wiki/Optical_character_recognition).
 The result on the left seems to be driven mostly by color features.

 <p align='center'>
   <kbd>